After treatment for gall bladder cancer

 What if the cancer comes back?

-It can enhance the benefits of treatment if the symptom control (also known as the palliative care team) are also involved.
+It can enhance the benefits of treatment if the symptom control team (also known as the palliative care team) are also involved.
 Read more about palliative care.

 For more information